dgroomes/javascript-playground/README.md

   projects.
 For example, push `animals-library-*.tgz` into `npm-library/animals-library`.
 Also, in the READMEs of the `forest-story` projects, use the `If needed, re-install `animals-library` style (a step) instead of explaining that step outside of the instruction steps.
+* [ ] Replace the 'I won't repeat the contents of the other README' mentions.
+This brings too much drag to the cognitive load to the subprojects.
+Instead, repeat the contents.
+And better yet, cater the contents to the characteristics of the project.
+Also, to prevent a Twilight Zone effect of "Wait didn't I just see a 'animals-library', where am I now?" be sure to reference the other projects by name and as "Similar projects with different toolchains".
+* [ ] Include source maps in the `npm-library*` projects.